khanmjk/altsoftwareplanning/docs/workspace-canvas-contract.md

 - [ ] No inline `onclick` attributes (use `addEventListener`)
 - [ ] Business logic extracted to Service module (see Section 10)
 - [ ] Global functions exposed on `window` for AI integration
+- [ ] Right-rail panels use the extension framework (no ad-hoc fixed panels)

 **AI Integration**:
 - [ ] Page context function implemented for chat panel (see Section 11)